cube-soft/cube.net/Readme.md

 [![Codecov](https://codecov.io/gh/cube-soft/Cube.Net/branch/master/graph/badge.svg)](https://codecov.io/gh/cube-soft/Cube.Net)

 Cube.Net is a network library.
-The repository also has some implemented applications based on the Cube.Net project as follows.
+The repository also has some implemented applications based on the Cube.Net project.
-Libraries and applications are available for .NET Framework 3.5, 4.5 or higher.
+Libraries and applications are available for .NET Framework 3.5, 4.5, or later.

 ### CubeRSS Reader